-In order to extract the cross-sectional relations that individual household and decile entropies E_i and \hat{E} have with income, we use kernel regressions based on Nadarya (1964) and Watson (1964).
-These are non-parametric regressions for which it is not necessary to assume a specific functional form for the relationship between E and x.
-We use second order polynomial terms and choose the bandwidth that minimizes the mean integrated squared error.4 As there is a smaller number of observations at the decile level (i.e. for \hat{E}), a larger bandwidth (50) is used in this case in order to avoid discontinuities in the kernel regression.
+Watson (1964).
+These are non-parametric regressions for which it is not necessary to assume a specific functional form for the relationship between Eand x.
+We use second order polynomial terms and choose the bandwidth that minimizes the mean integrated squared error.4

 In terms of data, we use annual household data sourced from the UK Family Expenditure Survey (FES) from 1990 to 2000.
-Over this time period the classification method for expenditure categories has been subject to change.
-To ensure consistency across sample periods, the classification method specified or the Gini index.
-In a different analysis based on the same data, Chai et al. (2015) show that using such measures of consumption diversity instead of the level of entropy does not affect the shape of the spending diversity curve, i.e. the qualitative relation between diversity and income.

-2Figure 8 shows the results when households are instead partitioned into 20 or 50 subgroups by the Office of National Statistics in 2000 featuring k = 12 categories (see Table 1) was selected and retrospectively applied to the data.
+Over this time period the classification method for expenditure categories has been subject to some change.
+To ensure consistency across sample periods, the classification method specified by the Office of National Statistics in 2000 featuring k = 12 categories (see Table 1) was selected and retrospectively applied to the data.
 In addition, we also study the case of three goods in which the 12 categories are aggregated into 'Food', 'Goods' and 'Services', and the case of 200+ aggregation categories in which no aggregation procedure is used.